siddharth-droid/siddharth-droid/README.md

 - 👋 Hi there!
-- I'm a pre-final year undergraduate student majoring in Information Technology with an interest in Web Development and Problem Solving.
+- I'm a final year undergraduate student majoring in Information Technology with an interest in Web Development and Problem Solving.
 Currently, I am working on Frontend Web Development, soaking up as much knowledge and practice as I can in an attempt to perfect my craft, along with sharpening my Problem Solving Skills.
 I have experience in HTML, CSS, JavaScript, ReactJS. and currently I am exploring Backend using NodeJS.